Actors'

 Alphons P. Butowick

 One high profile show was performed at Sid Grauman's Chinese Theater in Hollywood in 1928.
 Grauman staged a prologue, titled "Ballyhoo," before the premiere showing of Charlie Chaplin's "The Circus."
 The scene portrayed "An Old Fashioned One Ring Circus."
-Samaroff and Sonia were among the performers that included Pepito the clown, and Poodles Hanneford, "the world's greatest circus star".
+Samaroff and Sonia were among the performers that included Pepito the Clown, and Poodles Hanneford, "the world's greatest circus star".

 The program from Chaplin's North American premiere of "The Circus" featured Samaroff and Sonia in the event's prologue, "BALLYHOO".

 In 1937, an automobile accident in Chicago caused serious injury to Mrs. Butowick and the act was disbanded.
 In 1938, couple announced the sale of five animals to the DeWaldo's Circus of Crosby, Minn.
 A brief return to show business in later years was short lived and the couple retired to their Bluffton home.
 The couple had one son and one grandson at the time of Ella's death in 1968.
-She was the last colony member living in Bluffton at the time.
+She was the last colony member still living in Bluffton at the time.